HUNG-rushb/Th-ng-T-/README.md

 ### Task 4
--	Name must not have any number
+-	Name must not have any number (Just check and console.log()) ✔
--	Email  must be checked and validated
+-	Email  must be checked and validated (Just check and console.log()) ✔
--	User’s selections for the checkbox must be saved correctly
+-	User’s selections for the checkbox must be saved correctly ❌
--	“Back to survey” button must bring users back to the last question that they are at
+-	“Back to survey” button must bring users back to the last question that they are at ✔
--	“Submit” button must save all the user’s answers and info to a structuralized text file
+-	“Submit” button must save all the user’s answers and info to a structuralized text file ❌

 ### Task 5